-Te Rākau is now holding one day workshops at your school or institute for rangatahi aged 12-24, exploring identity, whakapapa and citizenship, delivered under Te Rākau’s unique Theatre Marae programme.
+Te Rākau holds short Whakapapa Workshops at your school or institute.
+These are catered for rangatahi aged 12-24 or adults.
+The workshops explore identity, whakapapa and citizenship and are delivered under Te Rākau’s unique Theatre Marae programme.

-Rangatahi will go on a creative exploration of their identity, as an individual and as a group, in a kaupapa Māori process guided by actor, director and producer Jim Moriarty (MNZM and RPN), Writer/Actor/Psychologist Helen Pearse-Otene, and a team of Theatre Marae creative professionals.
+Participants go on a creative exploration of their identity, as an individual and as a group, in a kaupapa Māori process guided by actor, director and producer Jim Moriarty (MNZM and RPN), and writer, actor, psychologist Helen Pearse-Otene, and a team of Theatre Marae creative professionals.

 Maximum 32 participants